Birrellc/Navigating-Newcastle/README.md

 - URL hijacking security is handled by a [Login Decorator](https://flask.palletsprojects.com/en/1.1.x/patterns/viewdecorators/).
 With this feature I am able to force users who are not logged in and try access a users page to be returned to the login screen.

-- Form Validation from [WTForms](https://pypi.org/project/WTForms/) is also in place to help with basic form security by prevention of using an initial white space and also validating data correctly to help ensure the information submited is correct.
+- Form Validation from [WTForms](https://pypi.org/project/WTForms/) is also in place to help with basic form security by prevention of using an initial white space and also validating data correctly to help ensure the information submitted is correct.

 - Password Hashing is used when the user signs up to the website through [Werkzueg](https://pypi.org/project/Werkzeug/) where a user's password is encoded to a hashkey that also contains a random series of salt characters to add extra protection to the user's password.